tonymullen/ProMERNStackBook/README.md

 * On page 474 you create Google Sign-In API credentials, including a client ID and a client secret.
 The credentials file can be downloaded as `credentials.json`.
 Add this to your `.gitignore` file to prevent these from being pushed to GitHub.
 Always be careful to avoid secret authentication information being inadvertently made public.
 * It appears that the code in listing 14-5 is assuming that `process.env.GOOGLE_CLIENT_ID` is defined.
 However, there's no code shown that defines this in case it's undefined, as in previous `process.env` environment variables.
 So the assumption is that your environment variables are being defined in a `.env` file.
 The `sample.env` file that has been discussed throughout the text will do for these purposes.
 You should save a copy of `sample.env` in a file called `.env` (note the dot at the beginning of the file name).
 You should list `.env` in your `.gitignore` file so that it is not pushed to your repo.
+* The sign-in button for your modal should feature a "Sign in with Google" image with the Google logo, referenced at `https://goo.gl/4yjp6B`.
+If you are using Firefox, you may need to disable "Enhanced tracking protection" in order for the image to display.
+If this protection is enabled, then the `alt` text will display on the button instead of the image.

 ## Chapter 13